RomanNum3ral/Raspberry-Pi-NAS/README.md

 Install Open Media Vault first then Plex Media Server if you wish to use it as a media server.

-you may have to change the following line in
+you may have to change the user in open_media_vault_only to include the correct path: echo "python /home/pi/x735-v2.5/pwm_fan_control.py&" >> ~/.bashrc

+change "pi" to your username to automate fan startup

 Enjoy :)